pooja-agale/CodeSoft/README.md

 # Random Password Generator

-Searching for a Contact:

-Click the "Search Contact" button.
-Enter the name you wish to search for and click "Search".
-Deleting a Contact:

-Select a contact from the list and click the "Delete Contact" button

 This Python script generates a random password consisting of uppercase and lowercase letters, digits, and special characters.
 It uses the random and string modules to create secure passwords.

 Features: